 - 255 g egg (about 4 whole eggs and 2 egg yolks)

 Weigh and combine flours in a medium-large mixing bowl.
 Separately, weigh and whisk the eggs and yolks together (you may need more or less depending on the size of your eggs).
 Make a wide well with your fist in the center of the flour and add the egg mixture.
 Using a fork, gradually incorporate the flour into the eggs in a circular motion until a thick, custard-like batter forms.
 When it’s too thick to continue with the fork, cut the remaining flour into the center of the well with a bench scraper and transfer everything to a flat surface.
 Knead the dough vigorously until smooth, firm, and well-combined, about 10 minutes.
 (You may need a small amount of water if the dough is too dry or a dusting of flour if it is at all sticky; add both with your fingertips on any dry or wet patches.)
-Wrap the dough tightly in plastic and allow it to rest for 30 minutes at room temperature, or in the refrigerator if not using for several hours.
+Wrap the pasta dough tightly in plastic and allow it to rest for 30 minutes at room temperature, or in the refrigerator if not using for several hours.

 For this herb-laminated papardelle, and other herb-filled pasta recipes, check out Pasta Social Club.